-Permanent residents who travel outside Canada need to make sure that they have a permanent resident card that's valid at the time they plan to return.
+Permanent residents who travel outside Canada need to make sure that they have their permanent resident card and that it is valid at the time they plan to return.

 A person in need of protection is someone who would likely face at least one of the following risks if they had to return to their home country: